 We are the fun people, and here’s what we do!
 The Student Life team provides and coordinates non-academic options for Washburn’s diverse student population.
 We are facilitators of learning from advising students to sponsoring student organizations to serving as mentors.
 We’ll help you to function in groups, resolve conflicts, develop leadership skills, and gain knowledge within the Washburn framework.
 Then, we’ll help you learn how to apply these skills to your life following graduation.

-Washburn University strives to provide an environment in which students may pursue their educational interests, and therefore students are expected to conduct themselves in a manner which promotes learning and preserves academic freedom for all.
-Conduct standards are set forth in the Student Conduct Code
+Washburn University strives to provide an environment in which students may pursue their educational interests, and therefore students are expected to conduct themselves in a manner which promotes learning and academic integrity and preserves academic freedom for all.
+Conduct standards are set forth in the Student Conduct Code.
+Academic conduct standards are set forth in the Academic Impropriety Policy.

 The Washburn University student planner/handbook is provided free of charge to all students by the Student Life Office and the Washburn Student Government Association.
 Read all about it here.